bschwind/mac-mini-mount/README.md

 OpenSCAD can generate a `.stl` file from `.scad` source, which can then be imported into your 3D printer software of choice.

+I used zip ties to attach the case the wire wall rack.

 ![open-scad](./images/open_scad.png)

 ![STL Rendering](./images/stl_file.png)